kubikulek231/SOS-DOOM-PROJECT/README.md

 run-setup.sh
 ```

 When placed in /root/, this script downloads the repository and updates itself.
 It then sets up the DOOM game, its dependencies, and other scripts from this repository.
-If the -a or—-autopurge parameter is specified, it runs the run-purge.sh script when finished.
+If the -a or --autopurge parameter is specified, it runs the run-purge.sh script when finished.

 ```bash
 run-purge.sh
 ```

-Purges, i.e., removes everything redundant for running the OS and the game, and reboots it (in case -n is not specified).
+Purges, i.e., removes everything redundant for running the OS and the game and reboots it (in case -n or --noreboot is NOT specified).
 It can be run automatically by run-setup.sh or executed separately.
-Also accepts -s as a parameter, which will run the script in safe mode.
+Also accepts -s or --safemode as a parameter, which will run the script in safe mode.

 ```bash
 run-doom.sh